mailpace/blog/content/blog/adding-code-syntax-highlighting.md

 ## How this works

-The HTML is standard `<code>` blocks, which are generally used for code examples.
+Our original HTML consists of standard `<code>` blocks, which are generally used for code examples.
 These are surrounded by `<pre>` tags which "preserve" the formatting.
 This means you have to be a bit careful with tabs and line breaks inside your source code that are typically ignored by HTML parsers.

 When we include the class `language-XXXX` in the code block (where `XXXX` is one of the many supported Prism languages), the Prism JavaScript will treat this block as code and apply syntax highlighting to it.